aybehrouz/argennon/README.md

   OO design pattern.

 - The Argennon Virtual Machine is a cloud based virtual machine and uses trust-less zero knowledge database servers as its persistence layer.
-At the same time, by using a smart clustering algorithm the AVM is able to keep the network usage manageable.
+At the same time, by using an AI powered clustering algorithm the AVM is able to keep the network usage manageable.

 - Argennon uses a hybrid POS consensus protocol.
 A democratically elected committee of trusted delegates is responsible for minting new blocks and each block is validated by a large committee of normal validators.
 Every Argennon user is a